Eurus-Holmes/LCED/README.md

 -----
 Programmers are in a race with the Universe to create bigger and better idiot-proof programs,

-while the Universe is trying to create bigger and better idiots :zap:.
+while the Universe is trying to create bigger and better idiots.

 index | Title | Solution | Difficulty |